- bookworm 252.31-1~deb12u1

 assert(sd_id128_is_allf(SD_ID128_ALLF));

-For convenience, sd_id128_in_set() takes a list of IDs and returns true if any are equal to the first argument:
+sd_id128_in_set() is a convenience function that takes a list of IDs and returns true if the first argument is equal to any of the subsequent arguments:

 int main(int argc, char *argv[]) {